 Step 3: Receive your Statement of Entry form

-Once you have completed step one and two, you will receive your Statement of Entry and information about your examination by 20 April 2021.
-If it does not reach you by this date, please contact the British Council to obtain a duplicate Statement of Entry.
+Once you have completed Step 1 and Step 2, your timetable and the statement of entry (other than late entries) should reach you by 20 April 2022.
+If they do not reach you by this date, please contact the British Council to obtain a duplicate Statement of Entry.

 Need to amend your entry?

 You can make amendments to the entry you have made.
 Please note that amendments are subject to an additional payment as specified in the information sheet.

 |Cambridge IGCSE, O-Level, AS and A-Level||

 25 April 2022 - 10 June 2022